-Climate projection studies are abundant for multiple time spans and multiple scales.
+Climate projection studies are abundant for multiple different time spans and with various scales.
 Climate models are tools that the scientific community uses to assess trends in weather conditions over long periods.
-In a recent study [11] Alder, et al., have compared the observed temperature and precipitations for the period 1980-2004 with the estimations of a set of global climate models provide by the Coupled Model Intercomparison Project Phase 5 (CMIP5).
-Three future periods (2025-2049, 2050-2074 and 2071-2095) have been analyzed for different greenhouse emission scenarios (see IPPC's Emissions Scenarios).

-In all periods, models show an increase in temperature in all emission scenarios and for both short and long term periods.
-The increase of temperature is more evident in high emissions scenarios and long term period projections.
-In high emission scenarios (RCP8.5), model projections show an increase between about 2°C and 4°C for the mid term period (2050-2074) and an increase between about 2°C and 6°C for the long term period (2071-2095).
-Future changes in precipitation are much more uncertain, and the models predict on average no change in precipitation for both medium and long term period and for all different emission scenarios.
+In a recent study [9] Alder, et al., compared the observed temperature and precipitations of the 1980-2004 period with the estimations of a set of global climate models provided by the Coupled Model Intercomparison Project Phase 5 (CMIP5).
+Three future periods (2025-2049, 2050-2074 and 2071-2095) were then analyzed for different greenhouse emission scenarios (see IPCC's Emissions Scenarios).
+In all periods and in all emission scenarios, models showed an increase in temperature.
+The increase of temperature was more evident in high emissions scenarios and long term period projections.
+In high emission scenarios (RCP8.5), model projections showed an increase of between about 2°C and 4°C for the mid-term period (2050-2074) and an increase of between about 2°C and 6°C for the long term period (2071-2095).
+Future changes in precipitation are much more uncertain, and the models predicted on average no change in precipitation for both medium and long term period and for all different emission scenarios.